 Research students

-MemLab is committed to fostering the next generation of membrane technology professionals by training doctoral and master’s-level research students, as well as visiting students from the Water Harmony network
+MemLab cultivates the next generation of membrane technology professionals by training doctoral and master’s‑level researchers and hosting visiting students from the Water Harmony network.

 PhD students